Discrete triangulated categories: Discreteness with respect to t-structures

 Of these, length and modular are mild restrictions.
 For example, they hold for $\mod{\Lambda}$ with $\Lambda$ a finite-dimensional algebra.
 The other two conditions (discrete and finite) are severe restrictions.

-\begin{remark} For derived-discrete algebras, all hearts are module categories of finite representation type \cite[\S 7.1]{BPP}.
-The derived-discrete algebras not derived equivalent to $\Lambda(1,n,m)$ are representation-directed and therefore satisfy a stronger property than abelian discrete: the class of an object determines the object uniquely!
+\begin{remark} All hearts for derived-discrete algebras are representation-finite module categories by \cite[\S 7.1]{BPP}.
+Since, by an exercise in string combinatorics, the derived-discrete algebras not derived equivalent to $\Lambda(1,n,m)$ are also representation-directed (see \cite[Ch.~IX]{ASS}), they therefore satisfy a stronger property than abelian discrete: the class of an indecomposable module determines the module uniquely. \end{remark}

-In general, preprojective and preinjective indecomposable modules of representation-directed algebra are uniquely determined by their dimension vectors; see, e.g.\ \cite[Ch.~IX]{ASS}. \end{remark}

 We will justify the terminology `modular' below in \hyref{Remark}{rem:dimension_vectors}.
 For now, just observe that the condition is equivalent to the finiteness of $\pi(\Fact(H))$, since $[H'']=[H]-[H']$ for any short exact sequence $0\to H'\to H\to H''\to0$.